-Although Hong Kong Island itself is what many visitors assume to be the sum of the state, the larger part of Hong Kong lies on the Kowloon Peninsula.
-The Hong Kong island section is where the greatest level of commercial development has taken place.
-The New Territories offer unspoiled country parks, while the outlying island of Lantau is home to Hong Kong’s very own Disneyland.
+Many assume Hong Kong Island to be the sum-total of the state, but most of Hong Kong lies on the Kowloon Peninsula.
+The island is where the lion’s share of commercial development has taken place, but the New Territories, between Kowloon and Mainland China, offers unspoiled country parks.
+And the outlying island of Lantau is home to Hong Kong’s very own Disneyland.